wncc/Hello-FOSS-ML/README.md

 - Now that you have performed PCA, implement this data using a KNN or Logistic Regression or any other algorithm you prefer.

 ### Task-3:
+- Code to get the training and testing data has already been written [Filename: MNIST_FIT].
+- Your task is to train this data in the least time and with the best accuracy.
+Any algorithm can be used to do so, to implement algorithms in tensorflow refer to [this](https://www.tensorflow.org/tutorials) or [this](https://www.kaggle.com/learn/overview).